WHY DO CHILDREN LIE? UNDERSTANDING THE REASONS BEHIND THEIR DECEPTION

 Keep in mind that chronic avoidance or averseness to homework can be a sign of a learning disorder/ADHD.
 Talk to your child or teen’s teacher about their progress and ask for a psychoeducational assessment if necessary.

-Should I let my child have screentime after school?
+Should I let my child watch TV after school?

 This is a personal decision as a family.
-Screentime is not inherently bad or good for kids (there is research supporting both).
-The most important thing to consider when making this family decision is whether screentime is taking time away from the essential things in the child or teen’s life.
-For example, if your child or teen has tons of screentime but they spend very little time with you, playing outside or doing their homework, then yes, it is time to change the family rules.
+Watching TV is not inherently bad or good for kids, there is research supporting both (although keep in mind that the research is mostly negative when it comes to social media).
+The most important thing to consider when making this family decision is whether watching TV is taking time away from the essential things in the child or teen’s life.
+For example, if your child or teen has tons of TV but they spend very little time with you, playing outside or doing their homework, then yes, it is time to change the family rules.

 My child is very energetic, should I enrol them in a competitive sport?